leereilly/help.github.com/_includes/ssh_setup.markdown

 		<div class="more-content">
 			<p>Setting up SSH can be problematic some times.
 Here are some frequent issues people run into:</p>
 			<h4>SSH to GitHub</h4>
-			<p>When it came time to run <code>$ ssh git@github.com</code> did you type your own email in there?
+			<p>When it came time to run <code>$ ssh -T git@github.com</code> did you type your own email in there?
 If you did, you will need to run it again, making sure it says &ldquo;git@github.com&rdquo;.
 This is important because it is the address you are trying to SSH to (GitHub), not your email address.</p>
 			<h4>Sudo</h4>
 			<p>Are you using <code>sudo</code>?
 If you don&rsquo;t know what that means, then you probably aren&rsquo;t.
 If you are using it, stop!
 You shouldn&rsquo;t use <code>sudo</code> unless you have a very good reason.</p>
 			<h4>Agent admitted failure to sign using the key</h4>